deeprjs/deepr/README.md

 }
 ```

-> Note: The key `title` could be expressed by `title=>title`, it would work too.
+> Note: The key `title` could be expressed by `title=>title`; it would work too.

-Not surprisingly, it will return something like that:
+Not surprisingly, this will return something like this:

 ```json
 {